(See also Overview of Pleural and Mediastinal Disorders.)

 Primary spontaneous pneumothorax is a pneumothorax that occurs without any apparent cause in people without a known lung disorder.
 Primary spontaneous pneumothorax usually occurs when a small weakened area of lung (bulla) ruptures.
 The condition is most common in tall men younger than age 40 who smoke.
 Most people recover fully.
 However, primary spontaneous pneumothorax recurs in up to 50% of people.

 Catamenial pneumothorax is a rare form of secondary spontaneous pneumothorax.
 It occurs within 48 hours of the onset of menstruation in premenopausal women and sometimes in postmenopausal women taking estrogen.
-The cause is endometriosis in the chest, possibly due to tissue from the lining of the uterus (endometrium) moves to the lungs through an opening in the diaphragm or through the veins (endometriosis is the medical term used when endometrial tissue appears anywhere outside the uterus).
+The cause is endometriosis in the chest, possibly due to tissue from the lining of the uterus (endometrium) moving to the lungs through an opening in the diaphragm or through the veins (endometriosis is the medical term used when endometrial tissue appears anywhere outside the uterus).

 A pneumothorax may also occur after an injury or a medical procedure that introduces air into the pleural space (called traumatic pneumothorax).
-Medical procedures such as thoracentesis, bronchoscopy, or thoracoscopy (see Traumatic Pneumothorax).
-Ventilators can cause pressure damage to the lungs (barotrauma) that leads to a pneumothorax—most often in people with COPD or severe acute respiratory distress syndrome (see Acute Respiratory Distress Syndrome (ARDS)).
-Changes in lung pressure (as occur in divers and airline pilots) can increase the risk of pneumothorax.
+Medical procedures such as thoracentesis, bronchoscopy, or thoracoscopy may cause traumatic pneumothorax.
+Ventilators can cause pressure damage to the lungs that leads to a pneumothorax—most often in people with COPD or severe acute respiratory distress syndrome.
+Changes in lung pressure (as occur in divers [barotrauma] and airline pilots) can increase the risk of pneumothorax.